 Their approach to identifying the potential in individuals within an organisation is succinctly explained in this great blog post written by Andrew Gillespie.

 How do you identify potential

 It’s arguably been a bit of a lacklustre season for Manchester United Football Club this year.
 For a club that has built a dynasty of success over the past two decades, they’ve performed well below the standards which fans are accustomed to; highlighted no better by their elimination from two European tournaments in this season alone.

-on to produce a number of exceptional performances and is now a key performer in the United team; typified by starting in their recent FA Cup Semi Final victory against
+However, a notable highlight for the club this year was being able to identify and offer opportunities to 18-year-old youngster Marcus Rashford.
+After progressing through the club’s academy system, Rashford made his debut for the first team in February, scoring two goals on his first start.
+Since then, the English teenager has gone on to produce a number of exceptional performances and is now a key performer in the United team; typified by starting in their recent FA Cup Semi Final victory against Everton last weekend.

 Talent can blossom and come from unlikely sources.
 Leaders need to identify potential in individuals initially, before they can thrive.

 So how can you identify potential in your organisation?
 We believe that there are 4 key areas you should consider:

 To showcase one’s ability, ask yourself: could the individual perform at a higher level, in a different position or take on increased responsibilities within a specific time frame?